mayu-live/framework/README.md

 All class names and element names are given an unique name, inspired by [CSS Modules](https://github.com/css-modules/css-modules).

-Class names are applied automatically by Haml.
+Class names are applied automatically.

 ### `app/components/Example.haml`